 How to insert a vertical bar(|) symbol in LaTeX?

-When we create mathematical expressions or formulas using LaTeX, we need different symbols.
-Among these, the vertical bar is a common symbol, which you will learn to use in this tutorial.
+When we create mathematical expressions or formulas using LaTeX, we need various symbols.
+One of the common ones is the vertical bar, and in this tutorial, you’ll learn how to use it.

 \documentclass{article}